 1. Work out where your money is going

 So, you're looking to save money to put towards long term travel.
 Sounds like a great idea.
 But how do you know where to start?

 Well, the first step is understanding how much money you earn, how much you spend and how to improve the positive balance between the two.

-The simplest way to work out where your money is going is by writing down each day what you spend it on during a one month.
-The reason to do this, is that you'll get into the habit of writing your expenses down each day, and you'll become more consciously aware of how and where you are spending your money.
+The simplest way to work out where your money is going is by writing down each day what you spend it on during a one month period.
+The reason to do this, is that you'll get into the habit of writing your expenses down each day, and you'll become more consciously aware of how and where you are spending money.

 Luckily, there are plenty of tools and apps that make this process quick and easy.
 Failing that, just write down in a spreadsheet or on a pad what you spend you money on for a month.

-Identify big outgoings, and see how you can reduce those as much as you can.
+Identify big outgoings like monthly bills, and see how you can reduce those as much as you can.
 Once you've done that, budget in advance for what you know will happen (like birthday parties) so that there's less chance of overspending.
-Then, you can set a budget and challenge yourself to keep to it as you save towards your RTW trip.
+Then, you can set a savings plan and challenge yourself to keep to it as you save towards your RTW trip.